googlefonts/variable-components-in-ufo/README.md

 ### Transformation

-The decomposed transformation can be expressed with traditional 2D Affine transform methods, as in the following pseudo code:
+A decomposed transformation can be expressed with commonly used 2D Affine transform operations, like in the following pseudo code:

 	translate(transformationCenterX, transformationCenterY)
 	translate(x, y)